top of page

 1110 Caldwell Street

-Don’t miss this once a year market that is becoming one of the largest collections of work by potters and clay artists in the state.
+Don’t miss this once a year sale that is becoming one of the largest collections of work by potters and clay artists in the state.
 Free and open to the public, this sale features pottery and sculpture by artists who have gathered to attend the South Carolina Clay Conference.

 Images from past SC Clay Con Pottery Sales